 With the Rotor set to the Characters function, a One Finger Swipe Down will advance the Insertion Point one character forward in the Text Field.
 VoiceOver will read the character the Insertion Point just passed over.
-A One Finger Swipe Up gesture will move the Insertion Point backwards one character.
-In this lesson, and in all future lessons, these gestures will be referred to as the "Move Forward" and "Move backward" gestures respectively.
+A One Finger Swipe Up gesture will move the insertion point backwards one character.
+For this lesson and all future lessons, these gestures will be referred to as the "Move Forward" and "Move backward" gestures respectively.